Publish date: April 1st, 2025 Topic: Transportation to Takayama, Takayama Bus

 8. Hida Furukawa

 This town’s picturesque streets, traditional buildings, and beautiful natural surroundings make it a popular destination for photographers.
 Located only 20 minutes from Takayama, it makes a popular half day trip for those already in the region.
 A popular attraction is feeding hundreds of carp in the river that flows through town.
 It is also popular for inspiring the hit anime movie, “Your Name”.
-Spots such as the train station and Wakamiya Shrine are famous points in the movie.
+Spots such as the train station, library, and Wakamiya Shrine are famous points in the movie.

 Nagoya Station (or Nagoya Meitetsu Center) ➞ Takayama Station➞ Hida Furukawa Station By train & bus: 2 hours 40 mins Cost: ~3,000 JPY You can book the way to Takayama here: highwaybus.com *Either take the train (once an hour) or bus to Hida Furukawa from Takayama Station.
 Please schedule accordingly.